Dumfries Academy

 Dumfries Academy is one of four secondary schools in Dumfries in south west Scotland.
-It is a state funded secondary school for both girls and boys.
+It is a state funded secondary Co-ed school.

 The schools moto is "doctrina promovet" which translates from Latin to "learning promotes" which the school emphases within their "vision, values and aims".
 There are two notable buildings; the Minerva Building 1895-7 by F J C Carruthers and a later building by County Architect John R Hill, 1936.

 History

 Dumfries Academy dates back to the 14th century, making it the earliest school in the Dumfries area.
 The school has occupied a number of different buildings, and has existed in its present form since 1804.

 Early records show that John of Greyfriars, a monk, was appointed rector of a new school in Dumfries in 1330.
 Being a church school it concentrated on the study of religious texts, but in the centuries which followed other schools built in the town which taught subjects such as brewing, mathematics, English, baking, and needlework became integrated into the Academy building.

 The Academy operated as a grammar school for those in Dumfries deemed academically gifted as based on exam results until July 1983.
 The most gifted students from three surrounding secondary schools, including Dumfries High School and Maxwelltown High School, transferred to the Academy after second year.
 As a result, Dumfries Academy had the highest rate of university entrance of any state school for many years.